JamesSkemp/words/content/post/still-alive-20080206.md

 +++
 title = "Still alive ..."
-summary = "I was told I haven't posted in a while, and there's probably a good reason for it. [slnet0514:9a544b64-bfdb-41b5-92dc-056ac8c001b8]" draft = false comments = true date = "2008-02-06T13:59:00-06:00"
+description = "I was told I haven't posted in a while, and there's probably a good reason for it. [slnet0514:9a544b64-bfdb-41b5-92dc-056ac8c001b8]" draft = false comments = true date = "2008-02-06T13:59:00-06:00"